nuggetsnegin/compare-pixels/README.md

 * Was getting the image size before it was passed in as a prop (new Image() doesn't exist error), had to use onload 😅
 * Odd bug where font-weight:500 doesn't apply on the buttons despite the inspector and computed showing it has that font-weight.
 Tried different ways of importing the font-weight (declaring it in scope/global, styling the button in global - no luck) There seems to be some [issues](https://github.com/google/fonts/issues/1137) with the actual font but unsure if it's related to my problem
 * Handling user input for 'http/https' the Pastel proxy requires the input to have http/https and I perform a check on it but it doesn't feel like the best UX.
 Preferably would like to be able for the user to input without http/https and prefix it.
 I hardcoded this by always prefixing http but removed it because i'm not sure if I should be altering the user's input?

+### Fun fact
+* I used the homepage mockup with the project website to test how accurate it was 😅